ways-choir-dev/ways-choir-dev.gitlhub.io/content/_index.en.md

 ## News

+### June 2022

+Our performance at the festival "Berliner Chortreff 2022" in FEZ Wuhlheide was live documented by the RBB evening news show.
+You can find their summary in the [ARD media library](https://www.ardmediathek.de/video/rbb24/landesmusikrat-berlin-laedt-zum-chortreff-in-die-wuhlheide/rbb-fernsehen/Y3JpZDovL3JiYi1vbmxpbmUuZGUvcmJiMjQvMjAyMi0wNi0yNlQyMTo0NTowMF82NjQ4ZjEyZi1hOTZlLTQxNWMtYjNlNy0yZTdlZDNlYzQ5ZTgvTGFuZGVzbXVzaWtyYXQtQmVybGluLUNob3J0cmVmZi1FbnNlbWJsZXMtTGFuZGVzbXVzaWtha2FkZW1pZS1XdWhsaGVpZGUtQ2hyaXN0dXNraXJjaGUtY2hvcndldHRiZXdlcmI "ARD-Mediathek - RBB24") for a week.

+The short video, which we made in advance of the spectacle as official announcement, was rated by jury and audience as the best video of all participating choirs.
+You can find the YouTube video [here](https://www.youtube.com/watch?v=58OQJZcX2m4 "YouTube - WAYS beim Berliner Chortreff 2022").

 ### April 2022

 After a 2-year Corona break, we are finally back on stage with a full program: